pulumi/docs/content/docs/get-started/aws/modify-program.md

 aliases: ["/docs/quickstart/aws/modify-program/"]
 ---

-Now that our S3 Bucket is provisioned, let's add an object to our bucket.
-First let's create a new directory call `site`.
+Now that your S3 Bucket is provisioned, let's add an object to your bucket.
+First let's create a new directory called `site`.

 ```bash
 $ mkdir site
 ```

-Next let's create an `index.html` file we will upload to our bucket.
+Next let's create an `index.html` file you will upload to your bucket.

 {{< chooser os "macos,linux,windows" / >}}